 Rachel Rist, Director of Dance, has a Masters Degree in Performing Arts and has taught widely in Italy, Canada and the USA.
 She has published two books and regularly writes for many dance publications around the world.
 She was President of the International Association for Dance Medicine and Science 2003-2005, and currently Chair of the Education Committee and served on the Executive Committee of the Royal Academy of Dance.
 In addition to acting as external examiner and lecturing widely she has also frequently been an expert witness on legal issues in dance training.

 Louisa Shaw, Director of Theatre Arts & Performance Foundation.
 Louisa Shaw came to teach at Tring Park directly from the original West End production of “Mary Poppins” in which she created the role of “Katie Nanna”.
 Prior to this Louisa spent twenty years as a professional performer playing principal roles in musicals such as 'Cats', 'Les Miserables', 'Martin Guerre', 'Witches of Eastwick' and 'Fame'.
 She can be heard on several cast albums including 'Mary Poppins', 'Doctor Doolitle', 'Martin Guerre' and 'Les Miserables 10th and 25th Anniversary Concerts'.
-Since joining the teaching faculty at Tring Park, Louisa has moved from Performance and Repertoire teacher to Head of the Performance Foundation Course.
+Since joining the teaching faculty at Tring Park, Louisa has moved from Performance and Repertoire teacher to Head of the Performance Foundation Course and she has now been appointed Director of the Theatre Arts and Performance Foundation Courses.
 During her time at Tring Park Louisa has been called upon to run external musical theatre workshops for theatre education programmes, performing arts teachers and most recently a women’s prison.

 Miriam Juviler, Marketing Director.
 A graduate of the Royal Academy of Music where she gained her teaching Licentiateship she spent her early career as a performing musician and teacher before moving into arts management.
 She was the Director of South East Music Schemes and was part of the audition panel for both their Young Musicians Platform and Awards for Advanced Study.
 In 1997 she joined the Purcell School as their first Concerts Manager and grew their concert portfolio steadily until she left when they were performing more than 100 concerts per year.
 She joined Tring Park in January 2008 and her first responsibility was to oversee the rebrand from Arts Educational School to Tring Park.
 Miriam was awarded an Associateship of the Royal Academy of Music for services to the classical music industry and holds a Certificate with the Chartered Institute of Marketing.